Addressing long-term economic challenges

 Coaching is about enhancing the skills, resources, and creativity you already have in a safe and challenging environment.
 It is a personalized approach, tailored to your specific needs and goals.
 Learn more about MEF coaching here.

 Covenant Agreement - Grantees will create an individualized covenant among themselves, selected trusted congregational advocate(s) and CBF.
 Grant recipients will covenant to complete the grant activities.
 The trusted congregational advocate(s) will covenant to maintain confidentiality and provide support to the grantee.
 CBF will covenant confidentiality, support, training and guidance so that each grantee may better serve his/her family and congregation.
-The congregation will be asked to provide assistance for an initial financial advisor consultation, four coaching sessions and a travel stipend to the Lake Institute training courses.
+The congregation will be asked to provide assistance for four coaching sessions and a travel stipend to the Lake Institute training courses.
 Compensated time off will be expected.
 Other assistance may be provided such as matching gifts or other support.

 Learn more about the MEF Covenant Agreement here.

 Trusted Congregational Advocate - The trusted congregational advocate is an individual(s) within the congregation chosen to walk alongside the pastoral leader (grant recipient) as an advocate and supporter.
 In most cases, an advocate is comprised of one, but no more than three trustworthy individuals.
 The pastoral leader selects an advocate(s) based on the level of comfort they feel with confiding their personal information.
 The trusted congregational advocate(s) is put in place at Lilly Endowment, Inc.'s insistence to be the pastoral leaders' sounding board.
 There will be opportunities for the trusted congregational advocate to speak on behalf of the pastoral leader as needed.
 In these instances, it is good for the trusted congregational advocate to have some knowledge of the patoral leader's circumstances so they can assist in seeking out others within the church that may be able to provide ideas for assistance and lend advice.
+A senior pastor or supervisor of grant recipients cannot serve as the grant recipient's Trusted Congregational Advocate.

 Learn more about the role of the trusted congregational advocate here.